TQT-RAAQS/LLRS/docs/src/operating/config_and_files/README.md

-# Config & Files
+# Configuration & Files

-The following is the current paths used in LLRS project to config and read data:
+The following is the current paths used in LLRS project to configure and read data:

 ## AWG